 Indirect moxibustion is applied by lighting one end of a moxa stick and holding it a few inches away from the skin, usually around the inserted needles.
 The goal is to bring heat to the area without burning.
 The intensity of the heat is adjusted according to the patient’s condition and comfort.
-Indirect moxa is considered to induce a gradual localized vasodilatation response.
+Indirect moxa causes the blood vessels to expand.
 In addition to increasing the local blood flow, indirect moxibustion is extremely comforting and relaxing.

-Cupping is a method of relieving local congestion by applying a partial vacuum that is created in a cup, either by heat or by suction.
+Cupping is a therapeutic technique where suction is applied to the skin using glass or plastic cups.
 Cupping has been used for thousands of years.
 Although it is often associated with Traditional Chinese Medicine, Ancient Egyptians and Greeks also used cupping therapy.
 In fact, the oldest recorded medical textbook, Ebers Papyrus, written in approximately 1550 BCE in Egypt, mentions cupping.

 Cupping can be used for the following conditions:

 Gua Sha is a healing technique where the skin is pressed and stroked by a round-edged instrument.
 The technique results in the appearance of small red spots called petechiae or ‘sha’, that usually fades or disappears in 2 to 3 days.
 Raising sha removes pathogenic blood stagnation, promotes normal circulation, and restores metabolic processes.